-Celebrate Memorial Day and 4th of July with these fun and festive no flour red, white, & blue cookie bars.
+Celebrate Memorial Day and 4th of July with these fun and festive no flour red white and blue cookie bars.
 Cookie bars with no flour and loaded with peanut butter, oats, chocolate chips, and m&m’s.
-This holiday dessert recipe will be the hit of the BBQ.
 Makes an entire cookie sheet so there is plenty to serve a crowd.

 4th of July and Memorial Day is my favorite food holiday!
 I love the bright colors of red, white, and blue and all the ways you can make the food festive.
-It’s also a BBQ and picnic holiday, which is the best because who doesn’t love a BBQ with all sorts of yummy food and treats?!
+And I am all about the themed food for Holidays.

-- I always like to save some extra chocolate chips and m&m’s to sprinkle on top of the bars before they go in the oven.
+- For a pretty presentation, reserve some of the chocolate chips and m&m’s (or add extra) to place on top of the bars before baking.

 - 1/2 cup (1 stick) salted butter, softened